herrerake/advanced-trivia-game/README.md

 1. Create a GitHub repo and call it what you want, then clone the repo to your computer.

-2. Create a file inside of the `TriviaGame` folder called `index.html`.
+2. Create a file inside of the root directory called `index.html`.
 This is where you'll mark up all of your HTML.
 3. Don't forget to include a script tag with the jQuery library.

 4. Create a folder inside of the `TriviaGame` folder called `assets`.